 2023 changes

-An amending SEPP made on 18 August 2023 has expanded the use of agritourism across NSW.
+An amending SEPP made on 18 August 2023 expanded the use of agritourism across NSW.

-The new changes mean agritourism is now permitted with consent in all RU1 Primary Production, RU2 Rural Landscape and RU4 Primary Production Small Lots zones in local environmental plans and in other zones councils have nominated.
+These changes meant agritourism is now permitted with consent in all RU1 Primary Production, RU2 Rural Landscape and RU4 Primary Production Small Lots zones in local environmental plans and in other zones councils have nominated.

 The 100 visitors limit to farm gate premises under exempt and complying development no longer applies to pick-your-own produce on farms.
 Farmers now have greater flexibility to invite more visitors to pick and buy their produce.